cloudmesh-community/book/chapters/iaas/aws/aws-lambda.md

 Step 9: For Memory, 128 megabytes is more than enough for our simple function.
-As for the 3 second timeout, this means that — should the function not return within 3 seconds — AWS will shut it down and return an error.
+As for the 3 second timeout, this means that — should the function not return within 3 seconds - AWS will shut it down and return an error.
 Three seconds is also more than enough.
-Leave the rest of the advanced settings unchanged.
+Leave the rest of the advanced settings unchanged (see +@#fig:aws-lambda-settings).

 ![Advanced Settings](images/aws_lambda_5.png){#fig:aws-lambda-settings}